 |Quick Facts: Biomedical Engineers|

-Biomedical engineers work in manufacturing, universities, hospitals, research facilities of companies and educational and medical institutions, and government regulatory agencies.
+Most biomedical engineers work in manufacturing, universities, hospitals, and research facilities of companies and educational and medical institutions.
 They usually work full time.

 Compare the job duties, education, job growth, and pay of biomedical engineers with similar occupations.